NOC-MSM/SEAsia/docs/source/EAfrica.rst

 * Use ORCHESTRA code, which is near the head of the trunk (@ r8395).

 * Caveat: a number of input files are taken from James' existing configuration.
-Though the domain_cdf.nc file was generated from Jame's coordinates and bathy files.
+Though the domain_cfg.nc file was generated from James' coordinates and bathy files.

 .. warning: